Kyiv Metro: Metro tunnels flooding in 2023

+On 22 December the tender on tunnel reconstruction was announced at Prozorro, it was won by Autostrada infrastructural construction company.
+The plan was to finish the works in Autumn.

 On 24 January 2024, Kyiv Department of Transport Infrastructure announced that by the results of the expertise the cause of the accident was a bad quality of the project and construction work.

-3 March 2024, in response to various claims about Kyiv Metro being in danger of a major flooding, Mayor of Kyiv Vitaly Klitschko stated that such claims are being made only by people who are uneducated in the sphere of transport infrastructure.
+On 3 March 2024, in response to various claims about Kyiv Metro being in danger of a major flooding, Mayor of Kyiv Vitaly Klitschko stated that such claims are being made only by people who are uneducated in the sphere of transport infrastructure.

+On 10 April, the tender on tunnel inspection had been won by Archbudzem company from Buky, Zhytomyr Oblast.

+The work on old tunnel dismantlement began in April, the structure was opened on 29 April and lasted until 5 June.

+In May State Audit Service of Ukraine stated that they had been warning the Kyiv City State Administration about possible similar problems at Poshtova Ploshcha since 2023 but were ignored.
+Press service of the administration responded that the inspection of the station didn't find any problems.

-24 July 2024 Kyiv City Prosecutor's Office announced that they never received a result of Kyiv Metro's expertise and that the flooding was caused not by a construction mistakes but rather by improper operation of the tunnels.
+On 24 July 2024 Kyiv City Prosecutor's Office announced that they never received a result of Kyiv Metro's expertise and that the flooding was caused not by a construction mistakes but rather by improper operation of the tunnels.
 It was discovered that the tunnel isolation checks in 2011-2023 never included specialists from research institutes.

 On 11 September 2024, the reconstruction of the tunnel was announced to be complete, and the Obolonsko–Teremkivska line continued operating as normal starting from the next day.